 When the Credit Union has the option to extend a lease, management uses its judgement to determine whether or not an option would be reasonably certain to be exercised.
 Management considers all facts and circumstances including their past practice and any cost that will be incurred to change the asset if an option to extend is not taken, to help them determine the lease term.
-The Credit Union has the option to extend the lease for three additional five-year terms with the same terms and conditions except for the gross rent payable, which will be determined at time of extension.
-Therefore, management has not included the extensions have not been included in the lease liabilities as it is not reasonably certain the extension option will be exercised and the lease payments cannot be reasonably estimated.
+The Credit Union has the option to extend both of its outstanding leases, which have not been included in the lease liabilities as at December 31, 2023, as it is not reasonably certain the extension option will be exercised and the lease payments cannot be reasonably estimated.